GabyForceQ/LibertyEngine/README.md

 # LibertyEngine
 ##### Description:
 A powerful 2D/3D engine written in the D programming language.
 This is still work in progress.
-If you find a bug, please report it on github.
+If you find a bug, please report via github.
 There are so many features to come.

 ##### Release notes (v0.0.15) (29-Oct-2018)